sebholstein/angular-google-maps/packages/core/README.md

-Angular Google Maps (AGM) Core - Angular 2+ Google Maps components
+Angular Google Maps Extensible (AGME) Core - Angular Google Maps components
 =========

-@agm/core contains solutions for the Google Maps JavaScript Core API.
+@agme/core contains solutions for the Google Maps JavaScript Core API.

+This is an extensible version that uses the @types from googlemaps rather than custom objects this allows it to be very extensible and makes it easier to add new features

-The sources for this package are in the [angular-google-maps](https://github.com/SebastianM/angular-google-maps) repository.
+The sources for this package are in the [angular-google-maps](https://github.com/wdunn001/angular-google-maps) repository.
 Please file issues and pull requests against that repo.

 This package contains different sources for different users: